-Туре Description Boolean A variable with a value of true or false.
+Туре Description Boolean A variable with a value of true or false .
 Number A number with optional decimal point or exponent.
 Number properties may restrict the representation to an integer or a number with decimal point.

-String A sequence of characters enclosed with double quotes (").
+Туре Description String A sequence of characters enclosed with double quotes (").
 Array A comma-separated set of the previous types enclosed with square braces ([and]).
 See the Array properties clause.
 Object A set of properties enclosed with curly braces ({ and }).
 See the Structured properties clause.
-Null The null value, which the service uses when it is unable to determine the property value, or if the schema has requirements for using null for other conditions.
+Null The null value, which the service uses when it is unable to determine the property's value due to an error or other temporary condition, or if the schema has requirements for using null for other special conditions.